Conservation management strategies (also known as CMS) are 10-year regional strategies that have been agreed with the community.

 They are required under the Conservation Act 1987 and are developed in accordance with the legislation under which DOC operates.
-Conservation management strategies are also recognised under the Resource Management Act 1991.
+CMS are also recognised under the Resource Management Act 1991.

 The Conservation Act creates a hierarchy of documents that guide how to manage New Zealand’s natural and physical resources: